mikebenfield/euphrates/README.md

 emulator that is suitable for interactive use as well as for training AI video game players.

-Currently, I've written a software interpreter for the Z80 that works well, having been tested against Udo Monk's `z80sim` emulator.
+## Status

+The emulator works and plays lots of games.
+But some other games don't work, including those from CodeMasters, and this is still a prerelease project.

+If you just want to play a game; see the `attalus_cli` subcrate.

-## Plan of attack
+## Future

-Here, roughly in chronological order, are the major tasks I'm planning on, some of which I've already accomplished:
+In roughly chronological order, here are the tasks I'm planning on:

-- [x] emulate the Z80 processor using a software interpreter;

-- [x] emulate the standard Sega memory mapper with an index array;

-- [x] emulate the Video Display Processor, drawing graphics with SDL;

-- [x] emulate controller input so that it's possible to play some games;

-- [x] emulate the SN76489 sound chip;

-- [ ] implement VDP modes and other features necessary to also play Game Gear games;

-- [x] emulate the CodeMasters memory mapper with an index array;
+- [ ] get the emulate CodeMasters memory mapper working;

 - [ ] emulate the YM2413 FM sound unit;

-- [ ] implement some sort of graphical interface for settings and maybe ROM selection;
+- [ ] get a game controller working;

+- [ ] get Game Gear emulation working;

 - [ ] implement alternate emulations of the memory mappers using OS virtual memory via `mmap`;